 Register an Automatic External Defibrillator (AED)

 Hillsborough County Fire Rescue (HCFR) is an active participant in the automatic external defibrillators (AED) registry database program.
 When you register your AED, we will add its location to a database allowing 911 dispatchers to notify callers reporting a sudden cardiac arrest that an AED is located nearby.
 Here you can add, modify or remove an AED registration.
+In the event that you move, replace or discontinue your AED, you are required to send that information so the 911 center can update what it has on file.

 Registration is free.